mariosantosdev/mariosantosdev/README.md

 # It’s me, Mario! 😅

-I was born in 2003, and I'm a started turn a software developer since 2016 that when I started study about developing, in 2021 I've got my first job as a fullstack mobile developer.
-In 2022 I started as a fullstack web/web3 and when I expanded my knowledges.
-In 2023 I started study English!
+I started to study programming around 2016 and worked such as software developer through freelancer experiences in 2021.
+In 2022, in my first full time opportunity, I started to work as a FullStack developer when I've had contact with teamwork and had many learning experiences.
+Since then I've studied many languages such as Javascript, Typescript, Python and Solidity and methodologies/architectures such as Microservices, DDD, TDD and Clean Architecture.

 Currently I'm do university in [UniCesumar](https://www.unicesumar.edu.br/home/) studying [Análise e Desenvolvimento de Sistemas](https://www.unicesumar.edu.br/ead/cursos-graduacao/analise-e-desenvolvimento-de-sistemas/)